torvald/docs/app-guides/supercronic.html.md

 redirect_from: /docs/app-guides/superchronic/
 ---

-`crontab` is a little too opinionated for containers—it's a great little tool, but when run inside of containers it doesn't grab `ENV` vars how we'd like it to.
+`ab` is a little too opinionated for containers—it's a great little tool, but when run inside of containers it doesn't grab `ENV` vars how we'd like it to.
 Fortunately there's a Go binary called `supercronic` that's a drop-in replacement for containers.

 The good news is that it's pretty easy to get it running on Fly with a little bit of copy and pasting.
 Let's get to it.